Help reduce the Crime Rate in Fort Worth through the Citizens on Patrol Program

-As part of the larger Code Blue slate of programs, the Fort Worth Citizens on Patrol Program was started in 1991 as a reaction to the high crime levels in Fort Worth communities.
-Since the creation of the program, it has been shown that the extra eyes and ears of Citizens on Patrol helped to lower crime by 40%.
+As part of the Code Blue Program, Citizens on Patrol was started in 1991 and has trained over 9200 Fort Worth residents.
+Documented evidence shows that the extra eyes and ears of Citizens on Patrol helped to lower crime by as much as 40%.

-The August 16th training will cover topics such as what to look for while patrolling, COP equipment, COP guidelines, and other pertinent topics.
-If you are interested in being a part of this crime-deterring team, submit a completed application to the Community Programs Division (350 W. Belknap, Ft.
-Worth, TX 76102) or to any COP Coordinator (listed below) by August 11th.
-For more information call (817) 392-4182 or contact any COP Coordinator listed at the bottom of this webpage.
+The February 14th training will cover topics such as what to look for while patrolling, COP equipment, COP guidelines, and other pertinent topics.
+If interested in being a part of this crime-deterring team, submit an application to the Community Services Division by February 10th.
+For more information call (817) 392-4182 or check the Ft.
+Worth Police Department website www.fortworthpd.com.

 On October 15, 1991, 105 persons representing eleven neighborhoods attended a twelve-hour training session at the Fort Worth Police Academy.
 The training was conducted for three hours per night over a four-night period covering legal liabilities, patrol procedures, communications, and the penal code.